Hot Flashes (Flushes) & Night Sweats

 RED CLOVER

 Red clover (Trifolium pratense) is a plant that contains compounds called isoflavones, which are similar to the hormone estrogen.
-Due to its estrogen-like properties, red clover has been studied as a natural remedy for managing perimenopause and menopause symptoms.
+Due to its estrogen-like properties, red clover has been studied as a natural remedy for managing symptoms.
 It is thought to work by increasing levels of the hormone melatonin, which can help to regulate the menstrual cycle.

 SOY & ISOFLAVONESS